Q&A’s

 How can I cancel an appointment?

-You can cancel your appointment by calling our automated phone line on 0116 216 0358 (Patient Partner), you will require a identification pin so please ask reception for this.
+You can cancel your appointment by calling our automated phone line on 0116 216 0358 (Patient Partner).

 How can I order a prescription?